Hector658/Carpentry-Cost-Inventory-Profitability-Analysis/README.md

 ##  Key Insights

 - The business generated **~524K in revenue** with **~316K in costs**, resulting in **~208K profit (~40% margin)**
-- Revenue is highly concentrated in a small number of clients, indicating potential dependency risk
+- A small number of clients account for the majority of total revenue, indicating high client dependency
 - Raw materials (especially wood and finishes) represent the majority of total costs
 - Profitability varies across projects, suggesting opportunities for pricing standardization
 - High-cost projects drive revenue but also introduce higher variability in margins